AVSystem/Anjay/doc/sphinx/source/CommercialFeatures/CF-HSM.rst

   descriptor used later on to load pre-shared key identity from the engine.

-One may notice that the first two of them (as well as first two mentioned `anjay_security_instance_t <../api/structanjay__security__instance__t.html>`_ fields) are used when the connection is secured using PKI, while the latter are used with PSK.
+One may notice that the first two of them are used when the connection is secured using PKI, while the latter are used with PSK.
 Let's see how they work with a Security object instance in PKI mode in the PKCS11 example:

 .. highlight:: c
 .. snippet-source:: examples/commercial-features/CF-PKCS11/src/main.c